bxie/bxie-academic/content/home/contact.md

 # ~~My lab is in [Mary Gates Hall (MGH)](https://www.washington.edu/maps/?mgh) 015.~~ I'm working remotely.
 Catch you on Zoom!

 +++
-Please reach out to me by email or on Twitter direct message!
+Please reach out to me by email or Twitter direct message!
+If you are a Stanford affiliate, please send me a [Slack](https://uit.stanford.edu/service/slack) direct message.